 Outside Eugene: (541) 682-3353, 800-441-4038, or TTY (541) 682-4567

-We are providing our Eugene Meals on Wheels clients with free pet food if they qualify for food assistance through a pantry.
-We are looking for a permanent sponsor for the program.
-If you would like to help, you can make a donation of funds and specify the donation to “Kibble on Wheels,” or you can purchase pet food to donate to the program and bring it to FOOD for Lane County.
-We are asking for specific types of food to be donated so we can keep pets diets consistent since frequently switching pet food brands is not good for the health of pets.
-If you’d like to donate pet food, these are the types of food we are looking for.
+If you would like to support this program, you can make a donation of funds and specify the donation to “Kibble on Wheels,” or you can purchase pet food to donate to the program and bring it to FOOD for Lane County.
+We are asking for specific types of food donations so we can keep the pets’ diets consistent.
+Frequently switching pet food brands can be detrimental to pet health.
+If you would like to donate pet food, these are the types of food we are looking for.

 We know how important pets are to the well-being of seniors in our community and we are glad to be able to help alleviate some of the financial and physical burden of keeping pets healthy and well nourished.

 FOOD For Lane County offers several other ways for you to access a nutritious meal.
 See how you can get help on our Get Help page.

 Funds for Eugene Meals on Wheels are contributed by:

 - U.S. Department of Health & Human Services –

 - Medicaid reimbursements for meals to eligible Medicaid recipients

 • Oregon Project Independence Reimbursements for Meals to Eligible Recipients